HomeMy WebLinkAbout2022-06-21 Planning Board Minutes (Draft)PRESENT:

 people sometimes encounter when they are doing a lot of the work themselves.

-The Board had held a public hearing a t the previous meeting but chose to hold another at this meeting.
+The Board had held a public hearing at the previous meeting but chose to hold another at this meeting.

 Public Hearing